As part of our deep dive into the different types of jazz throughout history, join us for a short summary of the bebop jazz style.

 Despite that, its early pioneers – such as saxophonist Charlie Parker, pianist Bud Powell and trumpeter Dizzy Gillespie – forged ahead and changed the face of jazz forever.

-With bebop came a new ‘songbook’ of tunes that musicians liked to play together.
+In order to understand what is bebop, it helps to dive into the new ‘songbook’ of tunes that these musicians liked to play together.

-Many have remained in the modern musicians’ catalogue to this day, with examples of famous bebop tunes including:
+Many have remained in the modern musicians’ catalogue to this day, with examples of famous bebop tunes (or ‘heads’) including:

 - Scrapple From The Apple